John Bogle dies at 89; fought for lower fees for investors

 Bogle spent the first part of his career at Wellington Management Co., a mutual fund company then based in Philadelphia.
 He rose through the ranks and, in his mid-30s, was tapped to run Wellington.

 He engineered a merger with a boutique firm that was making huge sums, but was ousted after the stock market tanked in the early 1970s, wiping out millions in Wellington’s assets.
-He said he learned an important lesson in how little money managers really know about predicting the market.
+He said he learned an important lesson in how little money managers really know about what the market will do.

 “I got wrapped up in the excitement of the go-go era, and the go-go era ended,” Bogle told Fortune magazine in 2007.
 “As a result of that stupid decision, I got fired.
 The great thing about that mistake … was that I learned a lot.
 And if I had not been fired then, there would not have been a Vanguard.”